-The Middlebury Institute’s experiential learning courses offers students the opportunity to work with organizations in the U.S. and around the world.
+The Middlebury Institute’s experiential learning program offers students the opportunity to work with organizations in the U.S. and around the world.

 Through semester-long practica, students take on internships, jobs, and consultancies that allow them to apply skills and knowledge gained through their prior coursework in a professional setting.
-These experiential learning courses serve as a stepping-stone to their future careers.
+These experiential learning courses serve as stepping-stones to their future careers.

 The International Professional Service Semester (IPSS) is an experience designed for students in the IPD, IEP, NPTS, and MPA programs.